zhouqihang/aliyun-tts-websocket/README.md

 }
 ```

-This params is used for `StartTranscription` directive's payload.
+This param is used for `StartTranscription` directive's payload.
 For more information, see: https://help.aliyun.com/document_detail/324262.html?spm=a2c4g.324262.0.0.7dd87d63BjFUFh#sectiondiv-rz2-i36-2gv

 ### Default header value